tanishagoyal2/NVSentinel/docs/designs/022-workflow-nvlink-err.md

 ```
 Register 0
     │
     ├─ Bits 1, 20 set?
+    |   These are sympathetic errors (or secondary errors) that occur as a consequence or side effect of other primary errors, rather than being the root cause
+    |   themselves.
+If accompanied by other errors, follow their resolution first.
-    │   └─ Solo (only XID 74 with no other bits set)? → CONTACT_SUPPORT
+    │   └─ Solo (only XID 74 occurred and no other bits are set)?
+    |        recommendedAction = CONTACT_SUPPORT
+    |        message = ""
+    |        isFatal = true
     │
     ├─ Bits 4 or 5 set?
+    |   Likely a HW issue with ECC/Parity.
-    │   └─ Seen >2x on same link? → CONTACT_SUPPORT (ECC/Parity HW issue)
+    │   └─ Seen >2x on same link?
+    |        recommendedAction = CONTACT_SUPPORT
+    |        message = ""
+    |        isFatal = true
     │
-    ├─ Bits 8,9,12,16,17,24,28 set?
+    ├─ Bits 8, 9, 12, 16, 17, 24, 28 set?
+    |   Could possibly be a HW issue.
+    |        recommendedAction = CONTACT_SUPPORT
-    │   → CONTACT_SUPPORT (request to check link mechanical connections and run field diagnosis if issue persists)
+    |        message = "request to check link mechanical connections and run field diagnosis if issue persists"
+    |        isFatal = true
     │
     ├─ Bits 21 or 22 set?
+    |   Marginal channel SI issue.
+If accompanied by other errors, follow their resolution first.
+    │   └─ Solo (only XID 74 occurred and no other bits are set)?
+    |        recommendedAction = CONTACT_SUPPORT
-    │   └─ Solo (only XID 74 with no other bits set)? → CONTACT_SUPPORT (request to check link mechanical connections and run field diagnosis if issue persists)
+    |        message = "request to check link mechanical connections and run field diagnosis if issue persists"
+    |        isFatal = true
     │
     └─ Bits 27, 29 set?
-        └─ Seen repeatedly (2x or more) → CONTACT_SUPPORT
+         └─ Seen repeatedly (2x or more)?
+              recommendedAction = CONTACT_SUPPORT
+              message = ""
+              isFatal = true

 ```